modelica/ModelicaSpecification/RationaleMCP/0031/annotations.md

 - `experiment` — In the class annotation of the `model`, provide the default start time, stop time, tolerance, and interval length

 These are all the non-vendor specific annotations inherited from full Modelica that are relevant for tool development and testing:
-- `TestCase` — In the class annotation of the `package`, indicate that content is a test case, and whether translation is expected to succeed or not
+- `TestCase` — In the class annotation of the `model`, indicate that content is a test case, and whether translation is expected to succeed or not

 These are the new annotations introduced in Base Modelica, each explained in more detail below:
 - [`Protected`](#protected) — Indicate whether component declaration comes from protected section in original full Modelica model